ARTS BASED WELL-BEING SERVICES

 Grant writing, Visioning and Partnership Building

-Isabel Fryszberg is the founder of Creative Works Studio, the innovative, arts based, occupational therapy program which she ran for over a decade in her role as creative lead at St. Michael’s Hospital for adults living with mental health and addiction issues.
+Isabel Fryszberg is the founder of Creative Works Studio, the innovative, arts based, occupational therapy program which she ran for over twenty years in her role as creative lead at St. Michael’s Hospital for adults living with mental health and addiction issues.
 Applying her professional skills as an artist, filmmaker, musician and occupational therapist Isabel fluidly intergrates these disciplines to help people build resilience and health by engaging their creative abilities.

 “When I’m doing the music, I’m never sick,” says band member Courtney Marshall, who has bipolar disorder and depression.
 “I’m right there, doing my job as an artist.
 It’s just what I want to do.”